Fernand Oubradous

 Fernand Oubradous (12 February 1903 – 6 January 1986) was a French bassoonist, conductor and composer.
 Born in Paris, he studied in his native city with André Bloch.
 He composed a series of tutors called Enseignement Complet du Basson in three parts Published by Alphonse Leduc.

 He taught at the Conservatoire National Superieur in Paris and at the Mozarteum in Salzburg.

-He founded the Academie Internationale d'Ete de Nice.
+He founded the Académie internationale d'été de Nice.